What to Do When Your Car Has Been Stolen

 Why you can trust Insurify: Comparing accurate insurance quotes should never put you at risk of spam.
 We earn an agent commission only if you buy a policy based on our quotes.
 Our editorial team follows a rigorous set of editorial standards and operates independently from our insurance partners.
 Learn more.

-1. Make sure your car was actually stolen
+1. Confirm your car has been stolen

-• Consider whether someone could have towed your car.
+• Could someone have towed your vehicle?

 • Your contact information